neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartV/TypeConverterReference.rst

 FloatConverter
 --------------

-Converter which transforms a simple type to a float.
+Converter which transforms a float, integer or string to a float.

-This is basically done by simply casting it, except you provide some configuration options which will make this converter use Flow's locale parsing capabilities in order to respect deviating decimal separators.
+This is basically done by simply casting it, unless the input is a string and you provide some configuration options which will make this converter use Flow's locale parsing capabilities in order to respect deviating decimal separators.

+Using NULL or an empty string as input will result in a NULL return value.

 **Advanced usage in action controller context**